Student Services and Support

 Below, find out what student services SAU Online offers, how to get support help and read our frequently asked questions to get the assistance you need.
 See why choosing SAU Online as your choice for an online Christian university was the right decision.

 The SAU Online learning environment utilizes the widely-supported platform for online education called Blackboard.
-For the best online experience, please make sure your computer meets the requirements below.
-You may be able to take your online classes using an operating system other than Windows XP or Mac OS 10.4; however, if you need help, the help desk will only support PCs running Windows XP and Macs running Mac OS 10.4 or later.*
+For the best online experience, please make sure your computer meets the computer readiness checkup above.

-If you are uncertain how to determine whether your PC meets the minimum requirements below, please contact the help desk toll-free at:
+If you are uncertain how to determine whether your PC meets the minimum requirements above, please contact the help desk toll-free at:

 Secure online payment

-During your first semester, you will be assigned an academic advisor who will recommend schedules, monitor your progress, answer program-related questions and direct you to appropriate support services.
+You are assigned an academic advisor when you are accepted who will recommend schedules, monitor your progress, answer program-related questions and direct you to appropriate support services.

 The career center has a graduate career advisor who will help you develop a career plan.
 A number of services are available including job postings and career counseling.
 You may be interested in these other job databases, which are available online: